dmitriykharchenko/grom/README.md

 ### Why?

 The goal of grom.js is to be a plugin-less build system that will allow to use any node module to process files without pain.
-In active development now, interface is about to change.
-Contributions are highly welcome.
+Gives more control

 ### Super simple